-F.4 RECOGNITION OF PREVIOUS SERVICE TE WHAI WHAKAARO KI NGĀ MAHI O MUA
+G.4 RECOGNITION OF PREVIOUS SERVICE TE WHAI WHAKAARO KI NGĀ MAHI O MUA

-- F.4.1 Continuous previous service at the University of Waikato will be taken into account for the purposes of calculating retirement leave entitlements provided the interval between the prior service and employment by the employer does not exceed six years. - F.4.2 Relevant continuous previous service at the University of Waikato will be taken into account for the purposes of calculating study leave credit provided the interval between the prior service and employment by the employer does not exceed three months. - F.4.3 Service as academic support staff (Sessional Assistants) will not be included in recognition of previous service.
+- G.4.1 Continuous previous service at the University of Waikato will be taken into account for the purposes of calculating retirement leave entitlements provided the interval between the prior service and employment by the employer does not exceed six years. - G.4.2 Relevant continuous service at the University of Waikato will be taken into account for the purposes of calculating study leave credit provided the interval between the prior service and employment by the employer does not exceed three months. - G.4.3 Service as academic support staff (Sessional Assistants) will not be included in

-F.5 SPECIAL LEAVE NGĀ RĀ WHAKAMATUA MOTUHAKE
+G.5 SPECIAL LEAVE NGĀ RĀ WHAKAMATUA MOTUHAKE

-- F.5.1 Where an employee is required to participate formally as a witness or special presenter of evidence in Māori Land Court or Waitangi Tribunal proceedings, the employee will be granted paid special leave. - F.5.2 The employer may at their discretion approve special leave, paid or unpaid, for any purpose, including on compassionate grounds or in respect of cultural obligations or to support a person affected by domestic violence.
+- G.5.1 Where an employee is required to participate formally as a witness or special presenter of evidence in Māori Land Court or Waitangi Tribunal proceedings, the employee will be granted paid special leave. - G.5.2 The employer may at their discretion approve special leave, paid or unpaid, for any purpose including on compassionate grounds or in respect of cultural obligations or to support a person affected by domestic violence.

-F.6 STUDY/PROFESSIONAL DEVELOPMENT LEAVE NGĀ RĀ WHAKAMATUA MŌ TE AKO / WHAKAMATUA NGAIO HOKI
+G.6 STUDY/PROFESSIONAL DEVELOPMENT LEAVE NGĀ RĀ WHAKAMATUA MŌ TE AKO / WHAKAMATUA NGAIO HOKI

-F.6.1 Study Leave
+G.6.1 Study Leave